eternadox/py-deobfuscator/README.md

-# py-deobfuscator
+# Python Deobfuscator
-Deobfuscates code obfuscated by https://development-tools.net/python-obfuscator/
+Deobfuscates python code that has been obfuscated using https://development-tools.net/python-obfuscator/